+Any attempt at describing Shakespeare’s comedy plays as a cohesive group can’t go beyond that superficial outline.
+The highly contrived endings of most Shakespeare comedies are the clue to what these plays – all very different – are about.
 Take The Merchant of Venice for example – it has the love and relationship element.
-As usual there are two couples.
+As is often the case, there are two couples.
 One of the women is disguised as a man through most of the text – typical of Shakespearean comedy – but the other is in a very unpleasant situation – a young Jewess seduced away from her father by a shallow, rather dull young Christian.
 The play ends with the lovers all together, as usual, celebrating their love and the way things have turned out well for their group.
 That resolution has come about by completely destroying a man’s life.
 The Jew, Shylock is a man who has made a mistake and been forced to pay dearly for it by losing everything he values, including his religious freedom.
 It is almost like two plays – a comic structure with a personal tragedy embedded in it.
 The ‘comedy’ is a frame to heighten the effect of the tragic elements.
-The Christians are selfish and shallow and cruel beyond imagination and with no conscience whatsoever.
+The Christians are selfish and shallow and cruel beyond imagination, and with no conscience whatsoever.
 This is the use of the comic form to create something very deep and dark.

 Twelfth Night is similar – the humiliation of a man the in-group doesn’t like.
 As in The Merchant of Venice, his suffering is simply shrugged off in the highly contrived comic ending.

-Not one of these plays, no matter how full of life and love and laughter and joy, it may be, is without a darkness at its heart.
-Much Ado About Nothing , like Antony and Cleopatra (a ‘tragedy’ with a comic structure) is a miracle of creative writing.
+Not one of Shakespearean comedy, no matter how full of life and love and laughter and joy, it may be, is without a darkness at its heart.
+Much Ado About Nothing , like Antony and Cleopatra (a ‘tragedy’ with a comic structure), is a miracle of creative writing.
 Shakespeare seamlessly joins an ancient mythological love story and a modern invented one, weaving them together into a very funny drama in which light and dark chase each other around like clouds and sunshine on a windy day, and the play threatens to fall into an abyss at any moment and emerges from that danger in a highly contrived ending once again.